How to Grow World-Class Weed for Under $150 (Cheapest Top-Shelf Setup + $5 Cannabis Seeds)

 The average cost of electricity in the USA is $0.12/kWh.
 At 18 hours/day, that’s an electricity cost of about $10/month for the 150W HPS.

-A 150W HPS is ugly, but weirdly effective at growing dense, potent cannabis buds.
+A Spider Farmer 100W LED grow light is surprisingly effective at growing dense, potent cannabis buds.

-This $70 grow light can yield up to 5 oz (average of 2-4 oz) and produces excellent bud quality.
+This $80 LED grow light can yield up to 5 oz (average of 2-4 oz) and produces excellent bud quality.
 It gets warm but not crazy hot.
 A grow light under $100 that reliably makes good dense weed with any cannabis strain.

-This $150 LED grow light produces similar yields for even less electricity and less heat, plus it has no bulbs to replace so it’s cheaper in the long run.
-However, it does not make enough heat to keep plants warm so if you have a cool space make sure to get the HPS (or get a bigger LED like the Spider Farmer SF-2000, which is ideal for a 2×4 closet and can produce up to 11 ounces of weed).
+An LED grow light has no bulbs to replace so they’re super cheap in the long run.
+However, it does not make enough heat to keep plants warm if it gets cold in the grow space.
+So if you know your grow space gets chilly sometimes, choose a bigger LED like the Spider Farmer SF-2000, which is ideal for a 2×4 closet and can produce up to 11 ounces of weed.

 Example of the mini tent with an HLG 100 LED grow light (quantum board)